WojtekGrbs/tribal/README.md

 ## About

-Transatlantic is  a Python package containing three clustering algorithms based on transductive inference for partially labeled data.
+Tribal is  a Python package containing three clustering algorithms based on transductive inference for partially labeled data.
 The goal of the algorithms is to enable determining the assignment of input data to specific clusters based on existing labeled data.